What Is Bisexuality?

 Here is one definition:

 Bisexuals, like all people, have a wide variety of relationships.
-Sexual involvement with both a man and a woman at the same time is not necessary for all bisexuals.
+Sexual involvement with both a man and a woman at the same time is not necessary for all bisexuals or to identify as bisexual.
 Just like anyone else, bisexuals may be single, have one partner or have more than one partner.

 Self-perception is the key to a bisexual identity.
 Many people engage in sexual activity with partners of more than one gender over the course of their lives but do not identify as bisexual.
 People who have had sex with only one gender, or who have not had sex at all, may identify as bisexual because of their attractions, fantasies or openness to a sexual or romantic relationship with someone of any gender.